kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 3. In the command prompt, type:
    - `ipconfig /release`
    - `ipconfig /renew`
-This should correct and assign a new IP address.
+This should correct and assign a new I
-4. Close out of the Command Prompt.
-5. Please test in the web browser and see if you can access the internet.
 ### User Response

 - User confirmed: "Oh!
 It's working.
 Looks like it was not working before because the IP address was not valid."